rudranaidu/ML_MathematicalFoundations/07_F_Divergence_and_Variational_Optimization.md

 But how do we measure:

-"how close"

-two distributions are?
+"how close two distributions are?"

 ---